krasimir/blog-posts/2016/DebuggingWithNode/post.md

 watch("this.text.charAt(i)")
 ```

 Of course `this.text` doesn't makes sense everywhere.
 It is available in the `count` function and that's where it returns a proper value.
-In the first steps we just get `<error>` string.
+In the first steps we just get `<error>` displayed.

 ![Debugging in Node.js](./imgs/01_09.jpg)